Back to tutorials

 Note: you can add multiple by using standard ctrl and shift commands to select one or more Tool from the left.

-• 1 Tool per a Button will results in a large Icon
+• 1 Tool per Button will result in a large Icon

-• 2 - 3 Tools per a Button small Icons
+• 2 - 3 Tools per Button show small Icons

-• 4 or more Tools per a Button results in a drop down list
+• 4 or more Tools per Button results in a drop down list

 5. Search